curusarn/dotfiles/README.md

 These are my dotfiles.

-And this is an inclomplete list of what I use:
+And this is an incomplete list of what I use:

 OS: Manjaro
 DE: Gnome